bianchi-ed/discord.js-bot-model/README.md

 # Boten Anna

-Boten Anna is a Discord bot being developed using node.js in conjunction with discord.js module and axios.
+Boten Anna is a Discord bot being developed using node.js in conjunction with discord.js and axios.

 The primary goal of this project is to learn and gain hands-on experience in node.js development and web development in general.